Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 is constant.
-This curvature notion naturally comes up from the moment map picture on K\"ahler--Ricci soliton \cite{Ino1, Ino2}.
-Indeed, K\"ahler--Ricci soliton is equivalent to $\mu^{2\pi \lambda}$-cscK metric in the K\"ahler class $-\lambda^{-1} K_X$ on a Fano manifold $X$ (cf. \cite{Ino1}).
-The framework on $\mu$-cscK encloses both the frameworks on K\"ahler--Ricci solitons and cscK metrics.
-We refer \cite{Ino2} for foundational aspects of $\mu$-cscK metrics and \cite{Lah1, Lah2} for more general aspects.
+This curvature notion naturally (and in the unique manner) comes up from the moment map picture on K\"ahler--Ricci soliton \cite{Ino1, Ino2}.
+Indeed, K\"ahler--Ricci soliton is equivalent to $\mu^{2\pi \lambda}$-cscK metric in the K\"ahler class $-\lambda^{-1} K_X$ ($\lambda > 0$) on a Fano manifold $X$ (cf. \cite{Ino1}).
+The framework on $\mu$-cscK metrics encloses both the frameworks on K\"ahler--Ricci solitons and cscK metrics.
+We refer \cite{Ino2} for foundational aspects of $\mu$-cscK metrics and a more extensive work \cite{Lah1, Lah2} concerned with moment map picture.

 In the study \cite{Ino2}, we introduced the following \textit{$\mu$-volume functional}:

 The functional is defined on the Lie algebra $\mathfrak{k}$ of a compact subgroup $K \subset \mathrm{Aut} (X, L)$ and is independent of the choice of $K$-invariant metric $\omega \in L$.
 For Fano manifold, the functional is equivalent to Tian--Zhu's volume functional \cite{TZ1} appeared in the study of K\"ahler--Ricci soliton.